The Happenings on Shaw Hill

 Vampyrs

-Dr. Scotts opened his laptop computer, searched through his e-mail for the meeting notification and clicked “Join Meeting.”
+Dr. Scotts opened his laptop computer, searched his e-mail for the meeting notification, and clicked “Join Meeting.”

 Suddenly a 4-way grid popped up on the computer screen with four people in each box.
 Underneath each box was a caption box with their name: Betsy, William, Peter and Ian.

 Dr. Scotts said to the group: “Hi everybody.
-Thanks for meeting on such short notice.
+Thanks for meeting on such short notice.”
 Betsy, in the top left corner, said: “No problem, anytime, Peter,” in her British lilt.
 The other talking heads nodded and smiled.
-Ian’s square, in the bottom right corner, seemed to have a little delay.
+Ian’s square, in the bottom right corner, flickered and seemed to have a little delay.

 “I just want to update you on this case from America,” Dr. Scotts said.
-“We’ve brought him to Oxford and have him under close supervision.”
+“We’ve brought him to my hospital in London.”

-“Is it a hospital or psychiatric ward?”
+“Is it the hospital or psychiatric ward?”
 Peter asked.

 “With security?”
 Ian asked.